rdunker/MusicNotation/packages/MusicNotation-Graphics.package/MNMorph.class/README.md

-I am a MNMorph that supports MNFlexLayout and I have some other useful properties used to display MNMusicObjects.
+I am an MNMorph that supports MNFlexLayout and I have some other useful properties used to display MNMusicObjects.

 Instance Variables
 	font:		MNFont